SonQBChau/books/Clean Code.md

 |--|--|--|
 | elapsed time in days| `int d` | `int elapsedTimeInDays` |

+Single-letter names and numeric constants have a particular problem in that they are not easy to search.

 Beware of using names which vary in small ways.
 How long does it take to spot the subtle difference between a `XYZControllerForEfficientHandlingOfStrings` in one module and, somewhere a little more distant, `XYZControllerForEfficientStorageOfStrings`?
 The words have frightfully similar shapes.